illus0r/ivandianov.com/posts/en/zero-player-game.md

 ## Idea

-"Zero-player game" is a generative art piece that explores the concept of evolution through the lens of tissue development.
-Inspired by the intricate processes of biology, this piece utilizes a set of predetermined rules to create a visual representation of how tissues grow and change over time.
-The name "Zero-player game" speaks to the idea that complexity can emerge from simple things and rules, and also serves as a playful nod to the fact that this art piece operates without any human intervention.
-Despite its complex appearance, "Zero-player game" is a self-generating piece that relies on its own internal logic to evolve and change.
-With its striking visual elements and thought-provoking themes, "Zero-player game" is a must-see for anyone interested in the intersection of art and science.

----

-"Zero-player game" is a generative art piece that explores the concept of evolution and the development of tissues through a set of predetermined rules.

-But the name "Zero-player game" has a deeper meaning as well.
-It speaks to the idea that complexity can emerge from simple things and rules, much like how tissues evolve and grow according to a specific set of guidelines.
-It also serves as a tongue-in-cheek reference to the fact that this is a generative art piece, meaning there is no actual player controlling the action.
-Instead, the piece unfolds and evolves on its own, creating a truly one-of-a-kind experience.

-Overall, "Zero-player game" is a captivating and thought-provoking work that combines the nostalgia of 8bit games with the complexity of evolutionary biology.
+"Zero-player game" is a work that combines the nostalgia of 8bit games with the complexity of tissues development.
+Its name speaks to the idea that complexity can emerge from simple things and rules.

+It presents a new kind of cellular automata with increasing resolution.

 ## Ignition